The Biggest Question About Georgia's Special Election: Who Will Turn Out?

 “It looks likely that we’re probably going to have a higher turnout rate in the Georgia sixth Congressional election than in the 2014 general election,” McDonald said.

-Though these special elections are important, Democrats will have to wait until the 2018 midterm elections regain power in any significant way.
+Though these special elections are important, Democrats will have to wait until the 2018 midterm elections to regain power in any significant way.
 And while Democratic turnout has been up in elections so far, it will require more than high turnout to flip enough seats to gain back a majority in the House or Senate.

 “[High turnout] is not going to be sufficient for the Democrats,” added Mcdonald.
 “It will help them some, but … it’s also going to be persuasion as well.”